Photo: Sara Morris

 Fees collected as part of the application and renewal process are used to provide affiliates with resources and support.
 See a full list of benefits to your community and committee on our benefits page

-The application and renewal fees by themselves do not provide sufficient funding for the Bee City USA and Bee Campus USA programs.
-As a result, the fees are pooled together with other funding, such as grants and donations, to support the work of the Xerces Society, including Bee City USA and Bee Campus USA.
+The application and renewal fees by themselves do not cover the full cost of Xerces running Bee City USA and Bee Campus USA.
+The fees are pooled with other funding, such as grants and donations, to support the work of the Xerces Society, including Bee City USA and Bee Campus USA.
 Thank you to all of our donors.
 We are so grateful for your support of our work!

 Xerces does not provide an implementation plan, however we do provide resources to help affiliates complete each commitment.
-These resources include suggested plant lists by region, example IPM plans, and informational webinars.
+These resources include suggested plant lists by region, our IPM Plan Toolkit, and informational webinars.
 Affiliates receive access to an affiliate portal to support their work.

 Integrated Pest Management (IPM) is a long-term approach to maintaining healthy landscapes and facilities that minimizes risks to people and the environment by: emphasizing prevention first and seeking to eliminate the underlying causes of plant diseases, weeds, and insect problems rather than only attacking the symptoms (the pests); discouraging pests by altering habitat conditions, employing physical controls, and enhancing pests’ natural enemies; and avoiding routine use of pesticides.
 Pesticides may be used if other methods fail to keep pests at acceptable levels.
 Any applications must minimize unintended consequences, such as harm to people and pollinators.
 Learn more about integrated pest management.

-Each Bee City USA applicant should have a city staff member from the city’s sponsoring department who serves as the liaison between the city and the Bee City USA committee.
-The liaison (identified by their job title in the Bee City resolution) may or may not serve on the Bee City USA committee, but they facilitate communications between the city, the city staff and elected body, and the Bee City USA committee as needed.
+Each Bee City USA applicant should have a city staff member or elected official from the city’s sponsoring department who serves as the liaison between the city and the Bee City USA committee.
+The liaison (identified by their job title in the Bee City resolution) can serve on the Bee City USA committee (but does not have to serve) and facilitates communications between the city, the city staff and elected body, and the Bee City USA committee as needed.

 The liaison usually has authority or insight into city land management.
 Often it’s the head of the parks department, a city councilor, city manager, or someone similar.